 Much of the waters of the northeastern part of the United States can be linked back to the Chesapeake Bay and its basin.
 For instance, the Susquehanna River of New York provides half of the freshwater found in the Chesapeake Bay, which is the country’s largest estuary.
-As a result, the area is rich in native flora and fauna – including these five snakes found in the Chesapeake Bay Basin.
+As a result, the area is rich in native flora and fauna, including these five snakes found in the Chesapeake Bay Basin.

-Interested in learning more about these reptiles of the Bay?
+Are you interested in learning more about these reptiles of the Bay?
 Keep reading!

-Where is the Chesapeake Bay Basin?
+Where Is the Chesapeake Bay Basin?

 However, its basin can stretch much further.
 A river basin is the area of land that is drained by a river and that river’s tributaries.
 As a result, the Chesapeake Bay’s basin includes the area surrounding its headwaters, which can be found in New York, to the area around the bay itself.